Granulomatous cerebral angiitis

 0 images remaining

-A large heterogeneous enhancing mass centred on the left basal ganglia is demonstrated which measures approximately 5 cm in diameter.
+A large heterogeneous enhancing mass centered on the left basal ganglia is demonstrated which measures approximately 5 cm in diameter.
 It extends to involve the temporal lobe, insular cortex, posterior aspect of gyrus rectus, and extends across the midline via the anterior commissure into the right internal capsule.
 It is surrounded by a mantle of high T2 signal, and exert significant positive mass effect with 8 mm of midline shift.
 No hydrocephalus.
 Centrally within this lesion and areas of non-enhancement, with petechial regions of signal loss on EPI is probably representing blood product.
 No restricted diffusion.

 A 2nd focus of high T2 signal with enhancement is seen in the right frontal lobe involving the inferior frontal gyrus.
 This area is not continuous with the 1st, with no bridging high T2 signal between the two regions.